Rush Archives

 - This footage was shot by Andy Kaleta.
 Song segments captured are noted above. (*) Audio sync and color correction by Classic Rock Media Archive.

-- As with any 8mm audience footage from this era, full songs and concerts were not able to be captured due to the short length of the film reels.
+- As with any 8mm film, full songs and concerts were not able to be captured due to the short length of each film cartridge (~3.5 minutes).
+Also, as with most 8mm film from the era, the film stock and camera used could not concurrently record audio.

-- There's a brief intermission during the middle of the concert to welcome in the New Year of 1977 with a countdown at midnight, for which Neil is seen at the front of the stage with Alex and Geddy (which can be seen more clearly in a photo from the concert), something he claimed to have never done prior to the final Rush concert in 2015.
+- There's a brief intermission during the middle of the concert to welcome in the New Year of 1977 with a countdown at midnight, for which Neil is seen at the front of the stage with Alex and Geddy, something he claimed to have never done prior to the final Rush concert in 2015.

 Preview: